Independent transversals in bipartite correspondence-covers: Introduction

 \begin{problem} Let $G$ and $H$ be bipartite graphs with bipartitions $(A_G,B_G)$, $(A_H,B_H)$, respectively, such that $H$ is a bipartite cover of $G$ with respect to some $L: A_G\to 2^{A_H}, B_G\to 2^{B_H}$.
 What conditions on $G$, $H$, and integers $k_A$, $k_B$, $\Delta_A$, $\Delta_B$, $D_A$, $D_B$ (where $\Delta_A$, $\Delta_B$ are possibly $\infty$) suffice to ensure the following?
 If the maximum degrees in $A_G$, $B_G$, $A_H$, $B_H$ are $\Delta_A$, $\Delta_B$, $D_A$, $D_B$, respectively, and $|L(v)|\ge k_A$ for all $v\in A_G$ and $|L(w)|\ge k_B$ for all $w\in B_G$, then there is guaranteed to be an independent transversal of $H$ with respect to $L$. \end{problem}

 Although our considerations are broader, the symmetric version of Problem~\ref{prob:general} with $\Delta_A=\Delta_B=\Delta$ (possibly infinite) and $D_A=D_B=D$ is perhaps most natural.
 We note in this case that without further conditions on $G$ and $H$, Problem~\ref{prob:general} is already close to settled.
-This is due to a seminal result of Haxell~\cite{Hax01}, which implies then that $k_A = k_B=2 D$ suffices.
+This is due to a seminal result of Haxell~\cite{Hax01}, which implies that $k_A = k_B=2 D$ suffices.
 Furthermore, this is not far from sharp by considering $H$ to be a complete bipartite graph with $D$ vertices in each part (and $G$ an independent edge).
+We next consider what happens when we impose some mild structural constraints on $G$ and $H$.